How To Become A Firefighter

 9. Continued Education/Training

-At this point, a lot of the training and advanced education you’ll be gaining will come your way via the agency you’re working for, but there are items you’ll want to be weary of.
+At this point, a lot of the training and advanced education you’ll be gaining will come your way via the agency you’re working for, but there are items you’ll want to be wary of.
 Particularly you’re EMS skills.
-Make sure to do your continued education units and to renew your National Registry license if you ever plan on working out of your current licensed state.
-Generally you have to renew your EMT license every two years.
+Make sure to do your continuing education units and to renew your National Registry license if you ever plan on working out of your current licensed state.
+Generally, you have to renew your EMT license every two years.
 There are plenty of classes you can take as well as online services through which you can earn your credits at your convenience.
 Do Not let these certifications expire!!

 10. Become a Firefighter and repeat steps 1, 3, 4, 5, 6 & 9

-If you do everything in this list, there will be nothing to stop you from becoming a fire fighter.
+If you do everything on this list, there will be nothing to stop you from becoming a firefighter.
 Staying a firefighter, and a good one at that, is another story.
 Don’t ever let yourself become too comfortable and start thinking you know all you need to and that you’re skills are as good as they need to be.
 This will never be the case.
 There is always more to learn and room for improvement on what you already know.
 Commit yourself to excellence and continue being as involved in your community as possible.